Is Nature play for Babies?

 I’ve heard a big long list of why NOT to bring the little ones;

-• It’s too cold for them
+• it’s too cold for them

 • they’re too fragile